Case Examples from a Forensic Psychiatrist

 Civil Rights: Claim Improper Arrest worsened PTSD

 Plaintiff sues law enforcement for improper arrest, claiming it worsened claimant’s PTSD and alleges civil rights violations.
 I performed an IME, produced a report and was deposed.

-Plaintiff involved in a car accident.
+Plaintiff involved in a motor vehicle accident.
 Plaintiff suffered a concussion and alleged the concussion caused her to have difficulty in college.

 A neuropsychologist, opined the car accident caused neurocognitive deficit.
 Through careful review of records, I found the plaintiff’s expert did not consider an ADHD diagnosis and another neuropsychology report preceding the accident.
-I performed an IME and completed a report.
+I performed an IME and issued my conclusions by a written report.

 Standard of Care – Claim Hospital and Medical Staff Decisions Resulted in Wrongful Death

 This wrongful death case involved an elderly woman who was hospitalized in a psychiatric hospital.
 She fell and sustained injury.
 She went to an ER and was medically cleared and sent back to the hospital.
 Several days later, she fell and sustained intracranial bleeding.
 Ultimately, she passed away.
 I opined there were numerous deviations of the standard of care.
 I produced a report and was deposed.